sschmid/Gummi-Injection/README.md

 Gummi Injection is a lightweight dependency injection framework for Objective-C.

 ## Features
-* Add and remove mappings at any time
+* Add and remove injection rules (mappings) at any time
 * One api for different kind of mappings ([injector map: to:])
 * Inject into existing objects
 * Extend injector context with modules